Feminist views on transgender topics: Transgender women in women's spaces and organizations

-Laurel Westbrook and Kristin Schildt have argued that the gender trans people are classed as by society can vary from space to space, with the spaces segregated according to strict interpretations of biology doing so to uphold the oppositeness of genders required for heterosexuality and gender binarism.
+Laurel Westbrook and Kristin Schildt have argued that the gender that trans people are classed as by society can vary from space to space, with the spaces segregated according to strict interpretations of biology doing so to uphold the oppositeness of genders required for heterosexuality and gender binarism.
 Shannon Weber of Wellesley College has argued that "excluding transgender women from admission [to women's colleges] by virtue of biological determinism falls into the same types of anti-feminist ideologies that would historically bar all women from education based on assumptions about the meaning of their biology."

 In 1996, Germaine Greer (at the time a fellow at Newnham College, Cambridge) unsuccessfully opposed the appointment to a fellowship of her transgender colleague Rachael Padman.
 Greer argued that because Padman had been assigned male at birth, she should not be admitted to Newnham, a women's college.
 Greer later resigned from Newnham.

-A 2004 editorial by British radical feminist Julie Bindel titled "Gender Benders, beware" printed in The Guardian caused the paper to receive two hundred letters of complaint from transgender people, doctors, therapists, academics and others.
-The editorial expressed her anger at Kimberly Nixon and her views on transsexual people.
-Transgender activist group Press for Change cite this article as an example of 'discriminatory writing' about transsexual people in the press.
+A 2004 opinion piece by British radical feminist Julie Bindel titled "Gender Benders, beware" printed in The Guardian caused the paper to receive two hundred letters of complaint from transgender people, doctors, therapists, academics and others.
+The editorial expressed her anger at Kimberly Nixon and her views on transgender people.
+Transgender activist group Press for Change cite this article as an example of 'discriminatory writing' about transgender people in the press.
 Complaints focused on the title, "Gender benders, beware", the cartoon accompanying the piece, and the disparaging tone, such as "Think about a world inhabited just by transsexuals.
 It would look like the set of Grease" and "I don't have a problem with men disposing of their genitals, but it does not make them women, in the same way that shoving a bit of vacuum hose down your 501s [jeans] does not make you a man."